New England

 The Clam Box | Ipswich, MA

 This shack, located in a shingled building in Ipswich, Massachusetts, that resembles an open-topped clam box, is hands-down the best place for fried clams anywhere.
-Owner Marina “Chickie” Aggelakis personally selects all the clams from her suppliers’ trucks each morning.
-The chosen ones are “washed” in evaporated milk, coated with cornflour and white pastry flour, then twice-fried for perfect taste and texture.
+Selected fresh from suppliers’ trucks each morning, the chosen clams are “washed” in evaporated milk, coated with cornflour and white pastry flour, then twice-fried for perfect taste and texture.
 The Box changes its cooking oil twice daily, ensuring an amazing deep-fried treat that never disappoints.

 Best Clam Shacks